jazzband/django-axes/README.rst

 Axes can be configured to monitor login attempts by
 IP address, username, user agent, or their combinations.

-Axes supports cool off periods, IP address whitelisting and blacklisting, user account whitelisting, and other features for Django access management.
+Axes supports cool off periods, IP address allow listing and block listing, user account allow listing, and other features for Django access management.

 Documentation